 The Reuben is pretty good.
-I’d never had corned beef before.
+I never had corned beef before.
 The sauerkraut is really sour, perfect for German Nazis, I joke.

-He doesn’t find that funny, a World War II vet.
-I don’t tell him my Armand Hammer story.
+He does not find that funny, a World War II vet.
+I do not tell him my Armand Hammer story.

 I excuse myself and race back to the Chelsea, knowing Monte and Paul will be going out clubbing soon.
-They aren’t surprised I fell asleep after performing.
+They are not surprised I fell asleep after performing.

 Soon I regale our group about the Beat’s performance the next night.
 Most feigned fear of attending Church.
 The hint of a Beatles reunion creates a frenzy of gossip.
-I know we’ll have no trouble filling the empty Cathedral’s pews.
-I’m sure PJ will have his own entourage.
+I know we will have no trouble filling the empty Cathedral’s pews.
+I know PJ will have his own entourage.
 The three of us drink champagne and dance the night away.
 I fall asleep once we’re back at the Chelsea.
 That’s twice in one night.
 It doesn’t slow Monte and Paul down.
-I’m not sure that I participated or it was just another teenage wet dream.
+I am not sure that I participated or it was just another teenage wet dream.
 There is hot water for the shower in the morning, not an everyday occurrence.
 My country ways are fading fast as I don’t wake up until 10 am.
 Arriving at the Lampoon offices at noon is not considered decadent in the City where the clubs stay busy until 4 am or later.
-I brief PJ on the plans for the evening performance.
+I brief PJ on the plans for the evening’s performance.
 He lets me know to expect him and his friends.
 I promise reserved seating for my boss.
 Edward laughs when I explain how the later hours of my evening had gone.
 He considers clubbing a lost phase of his youth.
-He shows me the drawings he’s already done from his visits to the Cathedral and the Dakota.
+He shows me the drawings he finished after his visits to the Cathedral and the Dakota.
 It captures the atmosphere of our setting.
 It will be my job to capture the narrative.
 PJ expects a scoop on a Beatles reunion.
 I want to highlight the Jace’s Place kids’ plight.
-Thinking how we explained writing exposition papers to Minehan (CAST – character, action, setting and theme), I need to establish a theme for the night.
-Looking at Gorey’s drawings, I see a cross between Greek tragedy (Julian’s oedipus conflict) and medieval Goth horror (in the Church location).
+Thinking how we explained writing composition papers to Minehan (CAST – character, action, setting and theme), I need to establish a theme for the night.
+Looking at Gorey’s drawings, I see a cross between Greek tragedy (Julian’s Oedipus conflict) and medieval Goth horror (the Church atmosphere).
 I feel so complex.